By Vikki Petersen, DC, CCN

 About Dr. Vikki Petersen

 Vikki Petersen, DC, CCN, is founder of the HealthNOW Medical Center in Sunnyvale, CA, and co-author of The Gluten Effect.
-Dr. Petersen has been published in national and international medical journals, newspapers and magazines for her cutting edge work in the field of gluten sensitivity.
-Her commitment to increase the awareness of gluten sensitivity nationally is well recognized.
+Dr. Petersen has been published in national and international medical journals, newspapers and magazines for her cutting edge work in the field of non-celiac gluten sensitivity.
+Her commitment to increase the awareness of celiac disease and non-celiac gluten sensitivity nationally is well recognized.
 She has a been a featured speaker at the annual Gluten Sensitivity & Celiac Forum held in northern California.
 HealthNOW Medical Center is a destination clinic, treating patients from all over the country.